Reflexivity revisited: Treger's conjecture

 \item[iii)] If we allow the ring is not local, then we can construct a $2$-dimensional $\UFD$ with a projective module which is not free. \end{enumerate} \end{remark}

 \begin{proof} Since $R$ is $\UFD$, its classical group is trivial.
 This implies that any rank one reflexive module is free.
-By Remark \ref{4.1} there is a reflexive module which is not free.
-By this there is an indecomposable reflexive module of rank bigger than one.
+According to Remark \ref{4.1}, there is a reflexive module which is not free.
+By this, there is an indecomposable reflexive module of rank bigger than one.

 i) Lipman proved over any algebraically closed field $k$ of characteristic $>5$ the only non-regular normal complete $2$-dimensional local ring which is a $\UFD$ is $R=\frac{k[[x,y,z]]}{(x^3+y^5+z^2)}$ (see e.g. \cite[Ex.
 V.5.8]{har}).
-For example in \cite{dan}, there is a complete list of representatives of the isomorphism classes of indecomposable maximal Cohen-–Macaulay modules.
+According to \cite{dan} there is a complete list of representatives of the isomorphism classes of indecomposable maximal Cohen-Macaulay modules.
 The ranks are $[1,6]$.

-ii) The proof of this is similar to i) and we left it to reader.
+ii) The proof of this is similar to i) and we leave it to reader.

 iii) This item was proved by many authors.
 For example, the tangent bundle of a 2-dimensional sphere is not trivial, see Swan's monograph \cite{s}. \end{proof}

 \begin{remark} Let $R=\frac{k[x_0,\ldots,x_3]}{I}$ be a singular standard graded normal ring of dimension $2$ where $k=\overline{k}$ with $\Char k\neq2$.
 Suppose $\deg(R)\leq 7$.
 Then $I$ can be generated by degree-two elements if every nonzero graded reflexive module decomposes into a direct sum of rank one submodules. \end{remark}